 Is there only one road in all of Canada?

 If you’ve watched South Park, you might have heard that there is only one road in Canada.
 Perhaps it’s because of a certain paved ribbon running across the nation: the Trans-Canada Highway.
-Popularly known out west as the “number one” because of its designation as Highway 1, the Trans-Canada Highway connects all ten provinces, linking some of Canada’s major communities together.
+Popularly known out west as the “number one” because of its designation as Highway 1, the Trans-Canada Highway connects all ten provinces, linking most of Canada’s major communities together.

 Do you have McDonalds up north?